Modern Slavery Act 2021

 Assessment of effectiveness

-For the remainder of 2020, like many other British businesses, HSL continued to face both volatility in consumer demand and disruption in its supply chains.
-However, our focus has remained on our core values and our responsibilities to society including the safety and wellbeing of people, both in the UK and worldwide.
+During 2021, like many other British businesses, HSL continued to experience both volatility in consumer demand and disruption in its supply chains.
+However, our focus has remained on our core values and our responsibilities to society including the safety and wellbeing of people.
+This has included the use of training courses on Modern Slavery risks during the year for colleagues involved in areas where a risk of modern slavery would be most likely to exist.

 We recognise that the commitment to a zero-tolerance approach to abuses of human rights is a process of continuous improvement.
 We will continue to regularly assess our effectiveness in this regard.

-As the UK emerges from the pandemic, our colleagues increasingly return to work and our operations revert to normal levels, our focus will be on continuing to refine processes which minimise risk, developing supplier relationships and ensuring that training and support are sufficient to ensure that the risks of modern slavery remain visible of all colleagues across the Group.
+The group will continue to refine processes which minimise risk: developing the transparency of supplier relationships and ensuring that training and support are sufficient to ensure that the risks of modern slavery remain visible to all colleagues across the Group.

 This statement is approved on behalf of the Board by William Burrows, Group Chairman.